CreativeCrafts/laravel-ai-assistant/README.md

      */
     'stop' => null,

+    /**
+     * The suffix that comes after a completion of inserted text. it is a string (optional) */
+    'suffix' => null,

+    /**
+     * Number between -2.0 and 2.0.
+     * Positive values penalize new tokens based on whether they appear in the text so far,
+     * increasing the model's likelihood to talk about new topics.
+     */
+    'presence_penalty' => 0,

+    /**
+     * Number between -2.0 and 2.0.
+     * Positive values penalize new tokens based on their existing frequency in the text so far,
+     * decreasing the model's likelihood to repeat the same line verbatim.
+     */
+    'frequency_penalty' => 0,

+    /**
+     * Generates best_of completions server-side and returns the "best" (the one with the highest log probability per token).
+Results cannot be streamed.
+     * When used with n, best_of controls the number of candidate completions and n specifies how many to return.
+     * best_of must be greater than n.
+     * Note: Because this parameter generates many completions, it can quickly consume your token quota.
+     * Use carefully and ensure that you have reasonable settings for max_tokens and stop.
+     */
+    'best_of' => 1,

     /** This is the chatgpt model to use when using the chat completion */ 'chat_model' => 'gpt-3.5-turbo',